 Isn’t that strange?
 It’s easier to speak to people about how much we spend, even if it means we’re going into debt and making really bad financial decisions.
 But when we make good financial decisions and decide to save and invest then we’re shy to tell people?
 It seems a little messed up!

-Now before we get into some of the powerful things that can happen when you say no, let’s just understand exactly what the post is about.
+Now before we get into some of the power of saying no, let’s just understand exactly what the post is about.

 When to say “no”

 Life is multi-faceted and things happen quickly and often unplanned.
 There is absolutely nothing wrong with going out for dinner with friends or having drinks after work.
 You do need to live life!
 With all the demands on your time and money, the easy answer of when it’s okay to go out and when you should rather stay home all lies in your budget!

 Mmmm I know people hate the word ‘budget’ because they feel that it restricts them from doing anything.
 That is only half true.
 The things that you may give up now will almost certainly allow you to do something better down the line!
 The whole purpose of a budget is to plan what you want to do with your money and how much you’re willing to spend on various things.
 Have you seen the post on creating a financial plan?

 When you’re hit with sudden invites and opportunities you simply need to look at the decisions you’ve already made.
 It may be an easy yes or no answer but often it’s a little more tricky.
 You may not be able to see your friend again for a few months, or there is perhaps reason to celebrate.
 What this means is that you will need to decide what you’re willing to sacrifice.

 Imagine having a pot of money.
 Once it’s used up it’s all gone!
 That is literally how your bank account works, once you’ve used it, it’s gone.
 You really need to consider the value of your spending each and every time as you’re sacrificing something else.
 If you spend money of dinner (as an example) you may not have enough to service your car next month.
 So to avoid the stress of thinking about these things, write it all down as a budget.